Is It Ever Good Or Right To Be Mean?

 So, it happens that sometimes, the appropriate response to meanness or disrespect is not reciprocation, but rather kindness, patience, and understanding.
 This view may apply so long as it does not compromise one's physical safety, mental well-being, standards for living, morals, and ethics.

 Considering all these factors, what should one do?
-How can you tell whether a person displaying aggressiveness towards you or seems angry at the world is acting on an evil intent, or is suffering from conditions (especially hormonal conditions such as PMS or excessive testosterone, which can induce aggressive behavior and weaken self-control)?
+How can you tell whether a person displaying aggressiveness towards you or seeming angry at the world is acting with evil intent, or is suffering from conditions (especially hormonal conditions such as PMS or excessive testosterone, which can induce aggressive behavior and weaken self-control)?

 How do you know whether you need to display empathy and forgiveness, or punish a person?
-The simple answer is, there’s no way to know beforehand.
-The longer answer is, it depends.
+The simple answer is, that there’s no way to know beforehand.
+The longer answer is, that it depends.